-- Read the operator's manual and follow all safety instructions. - Do NOT allow untrained persons to operate the machine. - Review these safety instructions with all Operators every year. - Ensure that all safety signs are installed and legible. - Ensure that everyone is clear of the machine before starting the engine and during its operation. - Keep riders off the machine. - · Keep all shields in place and stay clear of moving parts. - Disengage the header drive, put the transmission in Neutral, and wait for all movement to stop before leaving the operator's position. - Stop the engine and remove the key from the ignition before servicing, adjusting, lubricating, cleaning, or unplugging the machine. - Engage the safety locks to prevent lowering of the header or reel before servicing the header when it is in the raised position. - Use a slow-moving vehicle emblem and activate the machine's warning lights when operating on roadways, unless these actions are prohibited by law.
+- Follow all of the safety instructions provided in the machine's manual. - Do NOT allow untrained persons to operate the machine. - Review the safety instructions in this manual with all Operators every year. - Ensure that all safety signs are installed and legible. - Ensure that everyone is clear of the machine before starting the engine and during its operation. - Do not allow riders on the machine. - Keep all shields in place.
+Stay clear of moving parts. - Disengage the header drive, put the transmission in Neutral, and wait for all movement to stop before you leave the operator's seat. - Stop the engine and remove the key from the ignition before you service, adjust, lubricate, clean, or unplug the machine. - Engage the safety locks to the header or reel from falling before servicing the header when it is in the raised position. - Use a slow-moving vehicle emblem and activate the machine's warning lights when operating on roadways, unless these actions are prohibited by law.